redrossa/ProjectOneFinalApp/IntegrationManager_README.txt

 "make compile" then "make run"  or just "make run" will build and run the program

-"make test" will show test outputs for DataInput and BackEnd **Front end tests were ommited by Developers because they were in the project proposal**
+"make test" will show test outputs for DataInput and BackEnd **Front end tests were ommited by Developers because they were in the project proposal and weren't changed since original submission.**

 Instructions for using Program:
 1.